-Sean Fredenburg serves as the Instructor of Saxophone at Portland State University where he teaches applied saxophone, chamber music, and woodwind techniques.
-He is dedicated to promoting new music works from many bright young composers.
-Outside of the university setting, he is the saxophone chamber music coach for the Portland Youth Wind Ensemble, appears as artist faculty at Woodwinds at Wallowa Lake, and is instructor of saxophone and world music at Blue Lake Fine Arts Camp.
+Sean Fredenburg serves as the Instructor of Saxophone at Portland State University where he teaches applied saxophone, chamber music, aural skills, and woodwind techniques.
+He is dedicated to promoting new music works by many bright young composers.
+Outside of the university setting, he is the saxophone chamber music coach for the Portland Youth Wind Ensemble, and appears as artist faculty at Woodwinds at Wallowa Lake.
+He has also previously served as instructor of saxophone and world music at Blue Lake Fine Arts Camp.
 Sean holds degrees from Louisiana State University, the University of North Carolina at Greensboro, and a Doctorate of Musical Arts degree from the University of Oregon.
 His primary teachers have been Griffin Campbell, Steven Stusek, and Idit Shner.

-Javier Rodriguez is the Assistant Professor of Bassoon at the Lionel Hampton School of Music at the University of Idaho where he performs with the Northwest Wind Quintet, Hammers and Reeds Faculty Trio, and teaches studio bassoon and courses in woodwind instrumental techniques, aural skills, and world music.
+Javier Rodriguez is the Associate Professor of Bassoon and Director of Graduate Studies at the Lionel Hampton School of Music at the University of Idaho where he teaches studio bassoon and performs with the Northwest Wind Quintet and Hammers & Reeds Faculty Trio.
 Prior to his position at the U of I, he taught at the University of Texas at San Antonio.
-He recently served as Principal Bassoon of the Walla Walla Symphony, and has held orchestral positions with the Baton Rouge, Lake Charles, and Valdosta Symphonies, the Louisiana Sinfonietta, the Natchez Opera Festival Orchestra, and the Ars Nova Chamber Orchestra.
-He has also performed with the Austin, Jacksonville, Kentucky, Midland-Odessa, San Antonio, Tallahassee, and Monterrey (MX) symphonies.
-In the summer, Rodriguez teaches bassoon and world music at the Blue Lake Fine Arts Camp in Twin Lake, MI.
-He has previously taught summer engagements at the LSU Honors Chamber Winds Camp, the FSU Summer Music Camps Double Reed Workshop, and served as a Teaching Assistant at the Brevard Music Festival.
+Rodriguez has held numerous orchestral positions through out the United States including engagements with the Baton Rouge, Lake Charles, Valdosta, and Walla Walla Symphonies, the Louisiana Sinfonietta, the Natchez Opera Festival Orchestra, and the Ars Nova Chamber Orchestra.
+In the summer, Rodriguez teaches at the University of Idaho Summer Music Camp, and has previously taught at the Blue Lake Fine Arts Camp, the Vianden International Music Festival and School in Luxembourg, the LSU Honors Chamber Winds Camp, the FSU Summer Music Camps Double Reed Workshop, and has served as a Teaching Assistant at the Brevard Music Festival.
 Rodriguez holds a Doctor of Music degree from Florida State University, Bachelor and Master of Music degrees from Louisiana State University, and has also studied at the University of Cincinnati College-Conservatory of Music.
 His teachers include Jeffrey Keesecker, William Ludwig and William Winstead.